-- Build auditing, with automatic detection of source dependencies, including header file dependencies - Automatic creation of permanent bill-of-materials documentation of the build process and its results - Sophisticated build-avoidance algorithms to guarantee correct results when building in a parallel development environment - > Sharing of binaries among views, saving both time and disk storage clearmake, omake, and clearaudit are intended for use in dynamic views.
-You can use them in a snapshot view, but the features that distinguish them from ordinary make programs (build avoidance, build auditing, derived object sharing, and so on) are not enabled in snapshot views.
+- Build auditing, with automatic detection of source dependencies, including header file dependencies - Automatic creation of permanent bill-of-materials documentation of the build process and its results - Sophisticated build-avoidance algorithms to guarantee correct results when building in a parallel development environment - > Sharing of binaries among views, saving both time and disk storage - Parallel building, applying the resources of multiple processors to builds of large software systems, is available within clearmake clearmake, omake, and clearaudit are intended for use in dynamic views.
+You can use them in a snapshot view, but the features that distinguish them from ordinary make programs (build avoidance, build auditing, derived object sharing, and so on) are not enabled in snapshot views and, therefore, these features are not available when using clearmake within Rational ClearCase LT.